 To help you make the best purchasing decision, we wrote this complete buyer’s guide.
 It contains all the information you need to know about choosing the best dog food.

 There is a lot of propaganda nowadays persuading pet parents that grain-free food is the best option for all dogs.
 However, this isn’t true.
 Dogs have evolved next to humans to eat grain.
 Because of this, almost all dogs can eat it perfectly fine.

 The only dogs that should avoid eating grain are those that are allergic to gluten.
-This is somewhat rare – so that odds are that your dog can eat grain just fine.
-However, if your dog gets itchy after eating a grain-inclusive food, they might have a food sensitivity.
-This is the only circumstance where a grain-free food is needed.
+This is somewhat rare—so the odds are that your dog can eat grain just fine.
+However, if your dog gets itchy after eating grain-inclusive food, it might have a food sensitivity.
+This is the only circumstance where grain-free food is needed.